Snowflake-Labs/sfquickstarts/site/sfguides/src/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake.md

 - How to install the LandingLens Native App from the Snowflake Marketplace
 - How to load images from Snowflake stages into LandingLens projects
 - How to train and deploy a computer vision project in LandingLens
+- How to run inference using SQL commands in Snowsight

 ### Related Resources